ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_ltc2311_v3/adc_ltc2311_v3.rst

 ---------------------------------------------------------------------------------

 From the SI_VALUE output vector of the ADC-IP-Core three measurements are sliced and passed to another IP-Core that requires sfix18_En11 input datatypes.
-Therefore the conversion factor, offset and conversion factor definition (datatype) have to be adjusted in the initialization of the ADC-IP-Core.
+Therefore the conversion factor, offset and conversion factor definition have to be adjusted in the initialization of the ADC-IP-Core.

 The parameter conversion_factor_definition has to be adjusted according to the needed datatype sfix18_En11 - 7 integer bits and 11 fractional bits.
 Offset and conversion-factor depend on the used ADC, its measurement range and resolution.
 The two parameters have in this example approximately the following values: